agile-humanities/agile_partial_date/README.md

 To install, either use this module in place of partial_date, or use the included patch to patch your partial date module.
 Install and enable Feeds.

-When configuring a Feeds importer for a node (see footnote 1) that contains a partial date, the Mappings section will contain Partial Date components that you can select as targets.
+When configuring a Feeds importer for an entity that contains a partial date, the Mappings section will contain Partial Date components that you can select as targets.
 These can include the following:

 * my partial date field: Approximate (bool)
 * my partial date field: Long text description